fknives/Android-Tutorial-Test-ShowCase/codekata/sharedtests.instructionset.md

 We can see it's identical as our original `org.fnives.test.showcase.ui.codekata.CodeKataAuthActivityInstrumentedTest`.
 So let's copy our existing code from the Robolectric test here.
 For that we can use the body of `org.fnives.test.showcase.ui.RobolectricAuthActivityInstrumentedTest`.

-You immediately notice that there are no import issues.
-That's because sharedTest package is added to the test sources.
-You may check out the `app/build.gradle` to see how that's done.
+Of course keep the `open` and the `CodeKataAuthActivitySharedTest` class name and package.
-However we need to modify our robot:
+We need to modify our robot:
 ```kotlin
 // Instead of this:
 private lateinit var robot: RobolectricLoginRobot